mrnx-io/mindos-agi/packages/brand-system/docs/07-storefront.md

 Without constraints, the artifact becomes a different project than the one the system designed.
 These laws ensure the proof actually proves what six layers built:

+**Execution substrate is fixed.**
+The storefront must be built on `STACK_HEADLESS_COMMERCE_V1` (Next.js App Router + Whop embedded checkout + Resend + Shopify Admin API for fulfillment only).
+This is non‑negotiable to preserve system integrity and performance guarantees.

 **Every decision traces upstream.**
 No arbitrary choices.
 If a color is used, it comes from Sumi Breath tokens.
 If a word is used, it comes from the Canon lexicon.
 If an interaction exists, it serves a Moment of Truth.